-Within the Motorcycle Mechanic Department, the 2021 Winter Semester all theory will be conducted through remote delivery.
+Within the Motorcycle Mechanic Department, the 2020 Winter Semester all theory will be conducted through remote delivery.
 Remote delivery refers to synchronous learning following the published timetable.
-For example, theory classes are scheduled Monday/Friday 8:30 am - 4:30 pm and the instructor will be lecturing at this time through Zoom.
-Please ensure you are available for all the scheduled classes as your attendance will be recorded.
+For example, MCM100 is scheduled Monday/Friday 8:30 am am-3:30 pm and the instructor will be lecturing at this time through Zoom.
+Please ensure you are available for all your scheduled class times as Instructors will be reviewing attendance and may have participation marks attached to your attendance and participation in Zoom meetings.